isabella232/baseline-select_multiple/README.md

 ## Description

-A simple replacement for the default select_multiple field, plus a few improvements (see below).
-You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a select_multiple field.
+A simple replacement for the default *select_multiple* field, plus a few improvements (see below).
+You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a *select_multiple* field.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/baseline-select_multiple/raw/master/baseline-select_multiple.fieldplugin.zip)

 ### Features

-In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality:
+In addition to supporting the default SurveyCTO features listed below, this field plug-in offers the following expanded functionality:

 * **Support for RTL languages**
     If your *label*, *hint*, or choice labels are in a language that uses a right-to-left alphabet (like Arabic), they will be right-justified, and the checkboxes will be to the right of the choice labels.
 If your form contains both right-to-left and left-to-right choice labels, the formatting will respond to the currently-selected form language.